Clear Creek High School (League City, Texas)

 Clear Creek High School is located in League City, Texas, in the Clear Creek Independent School District.
 The school serves most of League City and the cities of Kemah, Clear Lake Shores, Nassau Bay, and Webster.

 The school colors are maroon and white.
 The school's mascot is Willie the Wildcat.

 History

-Clear Creek High School was established in 1957 as the first high school in the Clear Creek Independent School District.
+Clear Creek High School was established in 1956 as the first high school in the Clear Creek Independent School District.
 By 1972, Clear Creek High School was overpopulated and a second district high school, Clear Lake High School was opened.

 Feeder patterns

 The following elementary schools feed into Clear Creek High School: Falcon Pass, Ferguson, Goforth, Hyde, League City, McWhirter, Robinson, and Stewart and Parr.

-The following intermediate schools feed into Clear Creek High School: League City, Space Center, Victory Lakes, and the newest intermediate school Clear Creek IS.
+The following intermediate schools feed into Clear Creek High School: League City, Space Center, Victory Lakes, and the newest intermediate school Clear Creek ISD.

+Clear Brook High school took portions of the Clear Creek High School attendance zone when it opened in 1988.

 Clear Springs High School took portions of the Clear Creek High School attendance zone when it opened in 2007.
 Bauerschlag, Gilmore, Hall, Ross, Creekside, and some of Victory Lakes will no longer feed into Clear Creek.

 Clear Falls High School took portions of the Clear Creek High School attendance zone when it opened in 2010.